Amending Transactions

 Section 5: Reversing Posted Transactions (Transaction Browser - all types)

 Most transaction types can be reversed via the Transaction Browser.
+Note the following incompatible transactions:

 Accounts impacted by a reversal